 If you have a dash cam installed in your car, and you borrow your vehicle, you’d know precisely where it was driven to.
-You’re also know how long it was driven before it made a stop.
+You also know how long it was driven before it made a stop.

 More importantly, you’d know if the car was driven responsibly.
 Some dash cams are equipped with a GPS feature that informs you of routes taken to the destination.

 The existence of a dash cam makes drivers keen on practicing safe and smarter driving.
-With the media garnered from a dash cam, you can decide if you’d want to borrow your car to a particular person next time he/she comes asking.
+With the media garnered from a dash cam, you can decide if you’d want to borrow your car from a particular person next time he/she comes asking.

 Transportation companies use the visuals transmitted from a dash cam to track the whereabouts of their drivers.